HL7NZ/hpi/fsh/ig-data/input/pagecontent/index.md

 * The source of truth for the key information about that entity.

 Note that the HPI is not necessarily the actual source of information (eg Practitioners are supplied by a registration authority, healthcare workers are supplied by their employing organisation) but it is the place to go to find the information.

+### Description of tabs

+* **General notes:**  Common notes about how the API and contents are organized
+* **API:** The specific API features supported by the HPI.
+* **Profiles:** A list of the profiles that are defined by the guide.
+They are all descendants of NZ Base.
+* **Extensions:** A list of the extensions defined by the guide, and extensions that are defined elsewhere.
+* **Identifiers:** The Identifier systems (Register numbers) currently defined.
+* **Terminology:** The ValueSets and CodeSystems defined by the guide.
+* **FAQ:** Frequently Asked Questions
+* **Artifact Index:** A page with all artifacts (Logical Models, Profiles, Extensions, Terminology and others) defined in this guide.
+This page largely duplicates information in the Profiles and Extensions tab.
+* **Table of Contents** All pages in the guide
+* **Support** Links to the FHIR spec and downloads.
+Also has linke to the IG Companion (under review...)

+### Logical Models

+[Logical models](artifacts.html#structures-logical-models) are part of the design process, and represent the information in the profiles in an easy to understand format.
+For example extensions are displayed as simple elements, and there is less FHIR-specific detail such as slicing and fixed elements.

+It is intended as a way for people who are not familiar with FHIR to understand profile content, and does **not** represent the 'on-the-wire' format delivered through the API.
+They do, however, have links to terminology resources.

+### Security

+Not addressed by this guide